District: Scotland

 Districts of Scotland were local government areas between 1975 and 1996.

 Between 1930 and 1975, districts were subdivisions of counties, formed under the Local Government (Scotland) Act 1929.
 See List of local government areas in Scotland 1930–75.
-Scotland, since 1996, has been divided in 32 unitary council areas, and districts are no longer used.
+Scotland, since 1996, has been divided into 32 unitary council areas, and districts are no longer used.

 Scotland has had other kinds of administrative areas which might be described as districts: